+If you want to know about chihuahua facts breed, you are in the right place.
+Understanding how to chihuahuas fashion accessories starts with what actually happens in real life.
 Chihuahua fashion accessories have become a billion dollar industry, and it all started with a photo of Paris Hilton in 2004 carrying a chihuahua in a rhinestone-covered purse that probably did more damage to this breed than anything else in the last century.
 I say that as someone who loves chihuahua fashion accessories and dresses her own chihuahua in sweaters every winter.
 The problem was never the clothes.
 The problem was what came after.
-This when did chihuahua guide covers everything you need to know.
+This chihuahua facts guide has everything you need. chihuahua facts breed, this is what I learned.

 How Chihuahuas Became the It Dog